luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

-#  Databricks Data Engineer Professional Cheatsheet (In Progress)
+#  Databricks Data Engineer Professional Cheatsheet

 ## **Topic 1: Understand how to use and the benefits of using the Databricks platform and its tools**